Anderson – Beechmont Imaging (MRI): – 463 Ohio Pike, Suite 101, Cincinnati, OH 45255 – (513) 688-3055

-Because of the potential harmful effects associated with metallic objects in a magnetic field, you should check with the MRI technologist if you have had any surgeries or any of the following.
-Please check with the MRI technologist prior to arriving for the scan because with some of these you are not able to have a MRI.
+Because of the potential harmful effects associated with metallic objects in a magnetic field, please check with the MRI technologist prior to arriving for the scan if you have had any surgeries or any of the following:

 Computed Radiography (CR) uses very similar equipment to conventional radiography except that in place of a film to create the image, an imaging plate (IP) made of photostimulable phosphor is used.
 The imaging plate housed in a special cassette and placed under the body part or object to be examined and the x-ray exposure is made.
 Hence, instead of taking an exposed film into a darkroom for developing in chemical tanks or an automatic film processor, the imaging plate is run through a special laser scanner, or CR reader, that reads and digitizes the image.
 The digital image can then be viewed and enhanced using software that has functions very similar to other conventional digital image-processing software, such as contrast, brightness, filtration and zoom.

-In partnership with the Beacon physicians, the following radiologists from Medical X-Ray Inc, are able to provide patients with the highest quality care possible.
+In partnership with the Beacon physicians, the following radiologists from Tri-State Imaging, are able to provide patients with the highest quality care possible.
 These radiologists are on site Monday, Wednesday, and Thursday and also provide teleradiology on other days.
 For more information on the group, click here.